Cat Islands

 Types of Volunteer Work

 Most TNR programs on cat islands are run by Japanese NPOs.
 Volunteer days are organized periodically and typically involve helping set traps, transporting cats, and monitoring post-surgery.
+The work is unglamorous — early mornings, carrying equipment up hillside paths, and waiting — but each successful TNR day prevents dozens of future kittens from being born into an already strained ecosystem.

 Feeding Programs Some organizations coordinate regular feeding schedules to ensure all cats — including shy or elderly ones — receive adequate nutrition.
 Volunteers help distribute food at designated feeding stations.